wpmetabox/docsv2/docs/extensions/mb-views.md

 {% endfor %}
 ```

-You can also use filter to transform the value, like this:
+You can also use filters to transform the value, like this:

 ```
 {{ post.date | date( 'm/d/Y' ) }}